mrkaleArduinoLib/gbj_tm1638/README.md

 ## printLedOnRed(), printLedToggleRed(), printLedOnGreen(), printLedToggleGreen()
 #### Description
 The particular method turns on or toggles red or green LEDs without influence on digital tubes in the screen buffer.
-- If there is no input LED number provided, the methods manipulates all module's LEDs of corresponding color at once.
+- If there is no input LED number provided, the methods manipulates all module's controlled LEDs of corresponding color at once.
 - If a display module does not have two-color LEDs implemented, manipulation with green LEDs has no effect, just on red ones has.

 #### Syntax